Shikabala: Loans to Al-Raed and Apollon Smyrnis

-After a loan spell at Saudi Arabian club Al-Raed in 2017–18, Shikabala was loaned to Apollon Smyrni of the Greek Superleague in August 2018.
+After a loan spell at Saudi Arabian club Al-Raed in 2017–18, where he made an impressively good performance finishing the season scoring 11 goals for his club.
+Shikabala was loaned to Apollon Smyrni of the Greek Superleague in August 2018.

-Third return to Zamalek
+Third return to Zamalek and retirement

 On 30 June 2019, Shikabala returned to Zamalek after the end of his loan to Apollon Smyrni.
+In his third spell with his home team, he won the Egyptian Premier League in 2020–21 and 2021–22 seasons.
+He also won with Zamalek the Egyptian Super Cup in 2019–20 and the Egypt Cup in 2021.
+At the continental level, he won with Zamalek the CAF Super Cup in 2020 and the CAF Confederation Cup in 2023–24.

+He won with Zamalek the 2024 CAF Super Cup, after beating Al Ahly 4–3 in a penalty shootout after a 1–1 draw at Kingdom Arena in Riyadh, Saudi Arabia in the famous match known as the African Super of the Century, to mark Shikabala's third and Zamalek's fifth title of the CAF Super Cup.
+His final trophy with the White Castle was the 2024–25 Egypt Cup title.
+On 3 July 2025, Shikabala announced his retirement from professional football.
+The Egyptian star who garnered 18 title with his home team Zamalek, announced the retirement in an emotional televised interview, where the "Apache" struggled to hold back tears while declaring his retirement ending an illustrious career spanning for over two decades.

 International career

 Shikabala made his international debut on 3 June 2007 in an Africa Cup of Nations qualification match against Mauritania.
 While he has never played a major role on the national team, Shikabala has made several appearances during key parts of Egypt's recent history.

 He was part of Egypt's squad in the 2010 African Cup of Nations, featuring in one match as Egypt ended up as winners for the seventh time and third in a row.
 He decided to resign from international football in 2010, citing racist insults that he had endured from Al Ahly fans during the Cairo derby and saying that he did not want to confront such situations in international games.
 However, on 8 August 2012, he was called up by manager Bob Bradley for friendly matches against Benin and Cameroon.

 After being featured in the squad for Egypt's 2014 African Nations Championship qualifying campaign, Shikabala endured a three-year absence from the national team.
-He returned to the squad on 12 November 2017, where he scored his first official international goal against Ghana in Egypt's final World Cup qualifier.
-In June 2018, he was named to Egypt's final 23-man squad for the 2018 FIFA World Cup in Russia.
+He returned to the squad on 12 November 2017, where he scored his second official international goal against Ghana in Egypt's final World Cup qualifier.
+In June 2018, Shikabala was named to Egypt for the 2018 FIFA World Cup in Russia.